Mike Foltynewicz

-Michael Gary Foltynewicz (/foʊltᵻˈnɛvᵻtʃ/; born October 7, 1991), nicknamed "Folty", is an American professional baseball pitcher who is a free agent.
-He previously played in Major League Baseball (MLB) for the Houston Astros, Atlanta Braves, and Texas Rangers.
+Michael Gary Foltynewicz (/foʊltᵻˈnɛvᵻtʃ/; born October 7, 1991), nicknamed "Folty", is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Houston Astros, Atlanta Braves, and Texas Rangers.

 The Houston Astros selected Foltynewicz in the first round of the 2010 MLB draft.
 He played in the minor leagues until he was called up to the Astros in August 2014.
 The Astros traded Foltynewicz to the Braves before the 2015 season.
 He appeared in the All-Star Game in 2018.
 He was designated for assignment by the Braves in 2020.

 Early life

 Foltynewicz grew up in Illinois and wanted to be a major league player from an early age.
 He grew up a St. Louis Cardinals fan.
 He says that his parents, Gary and Cindy Foltynewicz, both developed elbow problems one summer due to throwing him so many pitches during batting practice.
 He graduated in 2010 from Minooka High School in Minooka, Illinois.